Aaron Bowen

 Aaron Bowen (born 10 February 1999) is an English professional boxer.
 As an amateur, he has represented England at the Commonwealth Games and is a double national champion.

 Biography

 Bowen won gold at the Commonwealth Youth Games in 2017 and made his first appearance for Great Britain in North Macedonia during 2021, winning gold again.
-He is a double National champion winning the light-heavyweight title in 2019 and 2021.
+He is a double national champion winning the light-heavyweight title in 2019 and 2021.

-In 2022, he was selected for the 2022 Commonwealth Games in Birmingham where he competed in men's light heavyweight division.
+In 2022, he was selected for the 2022 Commonwealth Games in Birmingham where he competed in men's light heavyweight division, and won a bronze medal.